lifemikey/objectstorage-swift/interacting-in-portal.md

 1. Access the **Container** containing the file requiring edit. <br/>
    **Note**: If the file for edit is located within a folder, click the **Folder Name** to access the folder's contents and locate the file.
-2. Click the check box next to the file you wish to view.
+2. Click the check box next to the file you want to view.
 The file details appear in the window to the right of the Object List.
 3. Click **Actions**.
 4. Select one of the following options and follow the corresponding instructions based on the action to be completed for the file:
 <table>